General Information on Mental Health Issues

 - Having a difficult time focusing or concentrating at school

-- Hurting themselves or talking about suicide
+- Engaging in self-harm or talking about suicide

 Preventing Mental Health Challenges from Getting Worse